Nature & OutdoorNature & Outdoor

 2km west from Brisighella, one of the most beautiful villages in Italy, Grotta Tanaccia is most likely one of the best and most famous speleological tours of the entire Vena del Gesso Romagnola.

-At the inside, stalactites, stalagmites and interesting erosion phenomena.
-Furthermore, on the inside, archaeological researches carried out in the XX Century brought to light remarkable finds, some of them dating back to the Copper Age, that contributed to trace the prehistoric settlements of the entire region.
+Inside you can find stalactites, stalagmites and interesting erosion phenomena.
+Furthermore, on the inside, archaeological researches carried out in the XX century brought to light remarkable finds, some of them dating back to the Copper Age, that contributed to trace the prehistoric settlements of the entire region.

 Visits, upon reservation and subject to admission, are possible all year round except in winter, to preserve the quiet of the bat’s hibernation.
 I suggest you bring rubber boots (boots in general) with you, together with a waterproof suit.
 Average temperature is 14°C.